seiggy/hack-workshop-ai-coding/goals/java/1-setup.md

 ### Step 7: Have the AI conduct Architecture Review

 Have Copilot Create an Architecture Review of the repo.
 Take a look at the `README.md` in the AI Assisted Coding framework for help on how to conduct the Architecture review.
 When it completes, you should end up with a new folder named `architectureDiagrams` that contains 5 ore more markdown files with charts, documentation, and more about the eShop Application!
+Make sure you pass the #codebase token in your command, so that VS Code will give the AI access to the codebase for the context!

 ## Next challenge